mgibbs1259/breakout/README.md

 # Breakout
-A Python 2.7 version of the popular arcade game Breakout, but with some interesting twists.
+A Python 2.7 version of the popular arcade game Breakout, but with some ridiculous twists.

 ## Installation
 Create and activate a Python 2.7 virtual environment: